vishal815/DevOps-Dcoker-Kubernet-reddit-webapp-project/README.md

 kubectl get pods
 ```
 Ensure that your security group allows inbound traffic on port 3000 to access your application externally.
+Note:- The shown IP is my temporary IP it will be destroyed after my instance restart.
 # Thank You Happy learning😃